harshp2008/Notes/content/-- Contribution --/Latex - mathematical Notation for Computers.md

 >
 >You can see the differences now, the 's', 'i', 'n' in sin are not the spelling for the function but instead are treated as variables.
 To the a person reading, this will make no difference but for to keep things consistent we recommend using the sin function which will be explained in  below

+## Subscripts and Superscripts

 ## Accessing the Latex drawer

-A whole
+A whole collection of extras are locked behind a single character, `\`.
+Typing the symbol allows you to allow you to treat the next word that is directly after it, for example \$\sin$ as a:
+- Function
+- Secret operator
+- Secret variable
+- Text formatting function
+- Document functions
+- Miscellaneous

+>[!warning] How to type the character, '\\' in Latex
+>
+> Forward slash or "`\`" in Latex and other programming languages is called as the escape character.
+An escape character is used to type to type functions and is more of a utility in most cases.
+For example, typing \sin in latex will output the sin function and the originally "`\`" is omitted.
+>
+> If the "`\`" is intentional, you could type a double slash in latex like "`\\`" will output a single "`\`"
+>

+### How latex drawer searches work

+Any word after the initial slash, `\` starts scanning the letters for the name of the function, variable or operator to search for as long as the scanned character is a an alphabet (A - Z) or (a - Z).
+The moment it scans a character other than that,  a space, a number, a operator or any other character.
+The scanning is stopped and the word is retrieved.
+The word is then searched for in the drawer and the character or function associated with that is retrieved.

 ### Mathematical Functions

+Functions like $\large{\sin}$, $\large{\cos}$,  $\large{\tan}$ are hidden behind the "`\`".
+There are also other functions too!

+<div style="border-radius:8px; padding:20px; border: 3px solid black; border-color:#555 ; font-size: 18px; text-align: center; font-weight:500">A list of them will be provided below soon </div>

 ### Secret Mathematical operators

 Look at your keyboard, there are only so many keys, and most of them are either letters or numbers.
-But in most fields of math you will encounter other variables, specifically Greek characters () but there can be other ones too.
-For example
+But in most fields of math you will encounter other variables, specifically Greek characters but there can be other ones too.
+For example : $\pi$, $\phi$, $\alpha$, $\beta$, $\gamma$, $\theta$.

+<div style="border-radius:8px; padding:20px; border: 3px solid black; border-color:#555 ; font-size: 18px; text-align: center; font-weight:500">A list of them will be provided below soon </div>

 ### Hard to access variables

+<div style="border-radius:8px; padding:20px; border: 3px solid black; border-color:#555 ; font-size: 18px; text-align: center; font-weight:500">A list of them will be provided below soon </div>

 ### Text Formatting  Functions

+<div style="border-radius:8px; padding:20px; border: 3px solid black; border-color:#555 ; font-size: 18px; text-align: center; font-weight:500">A list of them will be provided below soon </div>

 ### Document Functions

+<div style="border-radius:8px; padding:20px; border: 3px solid black; border-color:#555 ; font-size: 18px; text-align: center; font-weight:500">A list of them will be provided below soon </div>

 ### Miscellaneous Functions

+<div style="border-radius:8px; padding:20px; border: 3px solid black; border-color:#555 ; font-size: 18px; text-align: center; font-weight:500">A list of them will be provided below soon </div>